Logiqx/gpx-ideas/docs/usage/gpz/README.md

 ## GPZ Files

+This page describing GPZ files is an adaption of the Google developers page describing [KMZ files](https://developers.google.com/kml/documentation/kmzarchives).

+The main structure and wording has been retained, but the original examples have been replaced with GPX/GPZ content.

+The pages describing KMZ files and GPZ files are both licensed under the [Creative Commons Attribution 4.0 License](https://creativecommons.org/licenses/by/4.0/).

 ### What is a GPZ File?

 A GPZ file consists of a main GPX file and zero or more supporting files that are packaged using a [Zip utility](http://en.wikipedia.org/wiki/ZIP_(file_format)) into one unit, called an *archive*.
 The GPZ file can then be stored and emailed as a single entity.
 When the GPZ file is unzipped, the main *.gpx* file and its supporting files are separated into their original formats and directory structure, with their original filenames and extensions.
 In addition to being an archive format, the Zip format is also compressed, so an archive can include only a single large GPX file.
 Depending on the content of the GPX file, this process typically results in 10:1 compression.
 Your 10 Kbyte GPX file can be served with a 1 Kbyte GPZ file.